meta-quest/webxr-first-steps-react/README.md

     <img src="./tutorial/assets/webxr-first-steps.png" style="max-width:376px"/>
 </p>

-Welcome to **WebXR First Steps**!
-This **2-hour** tutorial is designed to help you take your first steps into developing immersive WebXR experiences using [Three.js](https://threejs.org/).
+Welcome to **WebXR First Steps (React)**!
+This **2-hour** tutorial is designed to help you take your first steps into developing immersive WebXR experiences using [React Three XR](https://pmndrs.github.io/xr/docs/getting-started/introduction).
 Whether you’re a web developer looking to expand your skillset or a hobbyist interested in creating virtual reality (VR) applications, this tutorial will guide you through the fundamentals of building interactive 3D worlds for the web.

 ## What You’ll Build